 Once you start collecting applicants you can go into the survey and review the answers, from here you can score them on a 1-5 scale based on what you thought.
-At this point you want to set up quick 15 minute interviews with all the 5’s (and the 4’s if you feel like it makes sense).
-For positions like designers, I weigh their portfolio above their answers to our questionnaire so you can use your own judgement with this.
+At this point, you want to set up quick 15-minute interviews with all the 5’s (and the 4’s if you feel like it makes sense).
+For positions like designers, I weigh their portfolio above their answers to our questionnaire so you can use your judgment with this.

 6. Interview Applicants

 The interviewing is a four-part process, we got it from ‘Who: The Method For Hiring’ which I would highly recommend you pick up.
-This process can go fast or slowly, for some we’ve hired it’s been over the course of several months and for
+This process can go fast or slowly, for some we’ve hired it’s been over several months, and for

-The 4-Part interviewing process can go fast or slowly, for some we’ve hired it’s been over the course of several months and for others it went much quicker.
+The 4-Part interviewing process can go fast or slowly, for some we’ve hired it’s been over several months, and for others it went much quicker.
 The point is to ensure you vet and find the right person because a bad hire will cost you in the long run.